-- Blue Cash Everyday® Card from American Express.
+- Thank you for your interest these American Express offers have expired and are no longer available.
+Blue Cash Everyday® Card from American Express.
 With this offer you can earn 3 percent cash back at US supermarkets up to $6,000 per year in purchases, 2 percent cash back on gasoline at US gas stations and select US department stores, 1 percent cash back on other purchases.
 The first $6,000 of purchases at US supermarkets in a calendar year qualifies for 3 percent cash back; 1 percent thereafter.
 This card carries no annual fee.
 Cash back is earned on eligible purchases only and is received in the form of Reward Dollars that can be redeemed as a statement credit.
 The downside is that the APR is a little on the high side on this card so to maximize the rewards be sure you can pay off the balance each month.
 You might want to check out its cousin, the Blue Cash Preferred® Card from American Express.
 For a $75 annual membership fee, you can earn 6 percent cash back at US supermarkets up to $6,000 per year in purchases, 3 percent cash back on gasoline at US gas stations and select US department stores, 1 percent cash back on other purchases.
 The first $6,000 of purchases at US supermarkets in a calendar year qualifies for 6 percent cash back; 1 percent thereafter.
 Cash back is earned on eligible purchases only and is received in the form of Reward Dollars that can be redeemed as a statement credit.
 If you are interested in either offer be sure to review the American Express application page where you can access the terms, limitations and restrictions that apply to both offers.

 - BankAmericard Cash Rewards Visa Signature Card If you live close to one of Bank of America's neighborhood branches, you might appreciate a cash back rewards card with the option of face-to-face support.
 Bank of America has done a great job integrating its credit card offerings into its retail branches.
 On the first $1,500 combined gasoline and grocery purchases you can receive 3 percent back at the gas pump, 2 percent back on groceries.
 And 1 percent cash back on other purchases.
 No annual fee and a relatively low APR.